jeremyfrazee/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Artificial Intelligence
+- Political Campaigns
-- Computational Linguistics
+- Data Analytics & Web Scraping
-- Information Retrieval
+- Contiental Philosophy

 # Education to show in About widget
 education: